Interested in becoming an editor for Polyphony Lit? Take our editorial training course and join the staff!

 -

-If you are submitting multiple pieces then please upload them as separate submissions.
-If you submit multiple pieces in a single document, then your work will be withdrawn and you will be asked to resubmit your pieces separately.
+If submitting multiple pieces, please upload as separate submissions.
+Multiple pieces submitted in a single document will be withdrawn, and you will be asked to resubmit your pieces separately.

 -

 We accept simultaneous submissions and work that has been published elsewhere.
-When you submit previously published work, please note that the work was previously published, where and when it is being published, and if it is eligible for republication.
-If it is accepted for publication elsewhere after submitting to Polyphony Lit, you must notify us immediately... but if you are still interested in publication at Polyphony Lit, then please do not withdraw your submission.
-If we choose to accept a previously published submission for publication, we will acknowledge the site of the original publication.
+If submitting previously published work, please send a message in Submittable noting where and when your work has been published, and if it is eligible for republication.
+If it is accepted for publication elsewhere after submitting to Polyphony Lit, please notify us immediately but do not withdraw your submission if you are still interested in publication at Polyphony Lit.
+If we accept a previously published submission for publication, we will acknowledge the place of the original publication.

 -

-Pieces that have been published elsewhere are not eligible for the Claudia Ann Seaman Award for Young Writers..
+Previously published pieces are not eligible for the Claudia Ann Seaman Awards

 Length